Team-DOTS/Personal-Project-3_Diabetes-Prediction-using-SVM-ML-model/README.md

       <a>Solution</a>
     </td>
     <td align="left"  width="1000">
-      <a>Predict diabetes, using an ML model, with the help of Medical data.</a>
+      <a>Predict diabetes, using an ML model, with the help of given Medical data.</a>
     </td>
   </tr>